gnosis/GECO/README.md

 * Outline your proposal in that file
 * Create a Pull Request to merge your submission into the our repository

+### Roadmap
+* 31.03.2019 - First submission deadline up to $125,000 in grants
+* 30.06.2019 - Second submission deadline up to $125,000 in grants and include the community in the granting procedure
+* 31.09.2019 - Third submission deadline up to $125,000 in grants
+* 31.12.2019 - Fourth submission deadline up to $125,000 in grants
+* Over the year up to $60,000 in bounties

 ### Others:
 The Intellectual Property of your projects will be owned by you, and you are responsible for hosting, maintaining and, the compliance of your project.